UniversalDependencies/UD_Pnar-PTB/README.md

 Pnar (ISO 639-3: pbv; Austroasiatic) is a language spoken in India with some interesting typological features, namely VSO order, nominal gender, and classifiers.

+This treebank contains 2,183 sentences.

 # Acknowledgments

-The conversion has been done primarily by Hiram Ring at the University of Zurich, but interested parties are welcome to contribute.
+The conversion has been done primarily by Hiram Ring, but interested parties are welcome to contribute.

 ## References